 Once you solve the webcam problem and get the one you feel comfortable with, you should think about its placement to ensure your recruiter has the best experience too.

-The first thing to remember about the placement is that people (even gorgeous models) tend to look horrible when a camera is shooting them from below.
+One thing to remember about camera placement – people (even gorgeous models and celebs) tend to look horrible when a camera is shooting them from below.
 For the most flattering angle, you want to position your webcam to be above your eye-line, angled slightly downward.

 Lighting is incredibly important – I can’t stress this enough.
 It can take you from looking like a troll to looking like a movie star.